alamy2711/alamy2711/README.md

 ## About Me

 I'm a Web Designer based in Morocco.
-I have a passion for building and creating unique stuff and enjoy working on various projects related to Web design.
+I have a passion for building and creating unique stuff and enjoy working on various projects related to Web Design.

 - 🔭 I'm currently working on [printf](https://github.com/alamy2711/printf) project.
 - 🌱 I'm learning Software Engineering.